SOHAMPANDEY-1912/ML-Projects/README.md

-These Projects are built on jupyter notebook
+These Projects are built using jupyter notebook